Salokyn/docker-s3ql/README.md

 ```

 Take care to use *rshared* [bind-propagation](https://docs.docker.com/storage/bind-mounts/#configure-bind-propagation) to share S3QL mount with the host or another container.
+You should specify a *stop-timout* greater than default 10s since unmounting S3QL may be long.

 ## Create a S3QL FS
 ```shell